PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 * isIntensiveWork() - return true if this should be run async and on a separate thread.

-* buildExtraIdentifier() - return a string that will be used as extra identifier or null.
+* buildExtraIdentifier() - return a String that will be used as extra identifier or null.

-On analytics panel all downloads can be viewed in corresponding section.
+On the analytics panel, all downloads can be viewed in the corresponding section.

 ### Tracking outlinks
 *Requires Analytics*

-For tracking outlinks to external websites or other apps opened from your application use ``outlink`` method:
+For tracking outlinks to external websites or other apps opened from your application use the ``outlink`` method:

 ```java
 TrackHelper.track().outlink(new URL("https://www.google.com")).with(getTracker());
 ```
-* An url (required) – defines the outlink target.
+* A URL (required) – defines the outlink target.
 HTTPS, HTTP and FTPare are valid.

 ### Tracking search operations
 *Requires Analytics*

-Tracking search operations allow to measure popular keywords used for various search operations performed inside your application.
-It can be done via ``search`` method:
+Tracking search operations allow the measurement of popular keywords used for various search operations performed inside your application.
+It can be done via the ``search`` method:

 ```java
 TrackHelper.track().search("Space").category("Movies").count(3).with(getTracker());